High-dimensional censored MIDAS logistic regression for corporate survival forecasting: High-dimensional censored MIDAS logistic regression

 where

-Here, \(\lambda \geq 0\) controls the regularization, and \(\alpha \in [0,1]\) balances the sparsity and group penalties.
-Choosing \(\alpha = 1\) recovers LASSO, while \(\alpha = 0\) corresponds to group LASSO.\footnote{In our practical implementation, we do not penalize the intercept coefficient, however, for simplicity, we do not write this in the equations.} In our analysis, we adopt the simplest group structure \(\mathcal{G} = \{G_k : k \in [K+1]\}\), where $G_1=\{1\}$ and \(G_k = \{(1+(k-2)L)+ 1, \ldots, 1+(k-1)L\}\) corresponds to parameters for the same high-frequency covariates.
-As shown by \citet{babii2022machine}, this structure enhances prediction performance.
-Note that alternative groupings, such as pairing related covariates like Return on Assets (ROA) and Return on Equity (ROE), could also be considered.
-We call \textbf{sg-LASSO-MIDAS} the approach embodied by equation \eqref{midas}.
+Here, \(\lambda \geq 0\) controls the regularization, and \(\alpha \in [0,1]\) balances the sparsity and the group structure.
+Choosing \(\alpha = 1\) recovers LASSO, while \(\alpha = 0\) corresponds to group LASSO.\footnote{In our practical implementation, we do not penalize the intercept coefficient.
+For simplicity, we do not write this in the equations.} \tcr{In practice, $\alpha$ can be fixed or selected jointly with $\lambda$ by using cross-validation.} We call \textbf{sg-LASSO-MIDAS} the approach embodied by \eqref{midas}.

-In the empirical sections, we also examine two alternative methods as benchmarks.
-The first method \textbf{LASSO-UMIDAS}, from equation \eqref{sur} employs unrestricted lag polynomials combined with LASSO.
+In the simulation and empirical sections, we also examine two alternative methods as benchmarks.
+The first method \textbf{LASSO-UMIDAS} employs unrestricted lag polynomials combined with LASSO.
 Unlike the MIDAS approach, LASSO-UMIDAS does not impose restrictions on the polynomials, resulting in the need to estimate a significantly larger number of parameters.
 Moreover, no structural constraints are applied to the coefficients of the lags.
 As a second alternative, we consider \textbf{LASSO-MIDAS}, which adopts the MIDAS approximation employed in the sg-LASSO-MIDAS method but avoids the group penalty.
-It corresponds to equation \eqref{midas} with a fixed mixing parameter of $\alpha = 1$.
+It corresponds to \eqref{midas} with a fixed mixing parameter of $\alpha = 1$.